Skip to main content

 Getting a private street adopted

-If you live on an existing private street and would like DfI to take on responsibility for maintenance, you can apply to have your road adopted.
+If you live on a private street and would like DfI to take on responsibility for maintenance, you can apply to have your road adopted.

 DfI may consider private streets/ footways for adoption where: